babbel/stylelint-config/README.md

 # NPM module `@babbel/stylelint-config`

-Hierarchical Stylelint configuration collection that intends to be simple to use, layered, and shared with others [Maintained by the [Oranges Team](https://github.com/orgs/lessonnine/teams/oranges/members) and the [Pineapples Team](https://github.com/orgs/lessonnine/teams/pineapples/members)].
+Hierarchical Stylelint configuration collection that intends to be simple to use, layered, and shared with others [[maintainers]](/config/github/codeOwners)

 ## Stylelint Configurations

-If you're unfamiliar with Stylelint, it works very similarly to ESLint with some minor but unique changes in configuration syntax.
-You can read more about those differences [here](https://stylelint.io/user-guide/configure).
+If you're unfamiliar with [Stylelint](https://stylelint.io), it works very similarly to [ESLint](https://eslint.org) with some minor but unique changes in configuration syntax.
+You can read more about those [differences here](https://stylelint.io/user-guide/configure).

 There are multiple configurations you can use in your projects listed below.
 Please note that the base configuration is used by all the others, so there's no need to include that in your configuration unless it's the only one you're using.